 |---|---|---|

-| Deadsnakes PPA | Ubuntu 22.04 LTS, 24.04 LTS, and all other releases that need packaged Python 3.11 integrated with apt | Community-maintained packages with no guaranteed security update timeline; production users must monitor CVEs independently |
+| Deadsnakes PPA | Ubuntu 24.04 LTS and 22.04 LTS users who want pre-built packages integrated with apt | Community-maintained with no guaranteed security update timeline; not available for Ubuntu 26.04; production users must monitor CVEs independently |

-| Compile from Source | Custom optimization requirements, air-gapped environments, or installations needing specific build flags like --enable-optimizations or alternate prefixes such as /opt/python3.11 | Takes longer to build, you manage updates manually, requires build dependencies and periodic recompilation for security patches |
+| Compile from Source | Ubuntu 26.04 LTS (required), custom optimization requirements, air-gapped environments, or installations needing specific build flags like --enable-optimizations | Takes longer to build, you manage updates manually, requires build dependencies and periodic recompilation for security patches |

-| Stick with Ubuntu’s Default Python | Users who do not specifically need Python 3.11; follow the Python 3.12 on Ubuntu guide for Ubuntu 24.04 LTS default or Python 3.10 on Ubuntu 22.04 LTS | Does not provide Python 3.11; safest option for system scripts and tools that rely on the distribution’s default version |
+| Stick with Ubuntu’s Default Python | Users who do not specifically need Python 3.11; follow the Python 3.13 on Ubuntu guide for Ubuntu 26.04 LTS, Python 3.12 on Ubuntu for Ubuntu 24.04 LTS, or Python 3.10 on Ubuntu for Ubuntu 22.04 LTS | Does not provide Python 3.11; safest option for system scripts and tools that rely on the distribution’s default version |

 Whichever method you choose, never replace the default /usr/bin/python3 interpreter.
 Ubuntu’s package manager, desktop tools, and system utilities depend on the version that ships with the distribution.
+If you are running Ubuntu inside WSL (Windows Subsystem for Linux), the same instructions apply.

-Install Python 3.11 on Ubuntu
+Install Python 3.11 from the Deadsnakes PPA on Ubuntu 24.04 and 22.04

 sudo apt update